Your Cart is Empty. Get shopping.

 Solar heater systems are installed alongside the pool, directly on a fence or on top of a roof.
 The pool water is pumped through solar collectors which are designed to trap solar energy.
 The water is heated through the system and returned back to the pool.

-Note: All figures above are approximate and based on a constant depth of 48".
-Use only as a guideline.
+Note: All figures are approximate and based on a constant depth of 48" and a desired temperature increase of 10 degrees.
+Use only as a guideline, add a solar blanket to your pool for best results.

 Pool heaters must be installed by a properly licensed technician because they can be dangerous due to the fuels and electrical parts involved.
 In the case of propane and natural gas you will require a licensed gas fitter and in the case of an electric heater or heat pump a licensed electrician.
 In addition the manufactures warranty on the unit will be void if found to be improperly installed by an unqualified service professional.